 Chess is a very interesting board game because it is one of the few sports that allow you to compete against yourself.
-At first, it seems like something crazy when someone tells you that you can play against yourself.
+At first, it seems crazy when someone tells you that you can play against yourself.

 However, given the way chess is set up, it is possible to compete professionally against yourself and come up with viable results.
 A chess board has two sides with pieces of different colors.

 You can therefore set up your board, arrange the pieces on each side and play for both.
 In this article, we answer the question as to whether or not you can beat yourself at chess.

 Yes, you can beat yourself at chess.
 Even though most veterans believe that a match against yourself should always end in a draw, there have been viable scenarios where people have beaten themselves genuinely.

 We analyze possible situations where a player can beat himself at chess below:

 1. When You Make Errors